amoriarty/ValidationsKit/README.md

 ## Example

 Will try to add validations to a `User` model, in order to be conform for a registration process for example.
 We first have to describe it as we usually do.
+We also make it conform to `Codable` and `Refletable` so it can naturally get path from the object

 ```swift
 struct User {